nkhachao/NLP-Task-Solver/README.md

 This is a project for our Intelligent Systems course.

 This project was initially about developing a simple question-answering (QA) app based on a pre-trained Transformer encoder.
-During the development, we became so amazed by the flexibility of Transformer models that we decided to experiment more and created "Natural Language Task Solving App", an app that solves NLP problems like NER, GEC, MCQA, ... using Transformer-based models.
+During the development, we became so amazed by the flexibility of Transformer models that we decided to experiment more and created "Natural Language Task Solving App", an app that solves NLP problems like NER, GEC, MCQA using Transformer-based models.

 ## Models

 We trained / fine-tuned every model for this app by ourselves.
 We also developed all of the prediction heads.
-All models developed for this app are Tranformer-based.
+All models used in this app are Transformer-based.

   Model | Type | Parameters | Training data | Training time | Evaluation
 ---|---|---|---|---|---